 And why it could help Macklemore to cede the mic once and a while.

 As an institution, the VMAs are pointless.
-No one cares who wins, and despite the fact that they ostensibly honour music videos, the awards are not given to directors and are instead to the artists.
-The event is pure spectacle, a vestigial half-spleen of a telecast meant to remind us of a bygone era when MTV actually aired music music videos.
+No one cares who wins, and despite the fact that they ostensibly honor music videos, the awards are not given to directors and are instead to the artists.
+The event is pure spectacle, a vestigial half-spleen of a telecast meant to remind us of a bygone era when MTV actually aired music videos.
 The VMAs are an extended Super Bowl halftime show, a glorified celebrity pro wrestling event for those of us too good, or too poor, to pay the $40 or whatever for a WrestleMania Pay-Per-View.
 The VMAs are decadent and depraved, and like everything else on MTV, are actively bad for humanity.

 More interesting than the performances were the unintentional moments of interstitial, Kuleshov Effect-fostered gold.
 Drake looking perpetually grim throughout the telecast, Rihanna looking unapologetically disinterested, One Direction being visually called out as pretenders to *NSYNC’s throne during their performance, and the shot of Taylor Swift mouthing, “Shut the fuck up!” to Selena Gomez during One Direction’s stage time were all much more memorable than anything pre-planned.
 Not to mention Swift’s dancing, which was pretty astounding.
 Or anyone’s dancing who wasn’t Miley Cyrus’s, really.